Sexually transmitted infections (STIs) are infectious diseases spread through sexual

 have any type of sexual contact with another person.
 But if they decide to be sexually

 active, or are currently sexually active, there are several safety measures to follow.

 These are advised by experts to help reduce your teen's risk of getting an STI.
 They

 Have a mutually monogamous sexual relationship with an uninfected partner.

 Use (consistently and correctly) a male latex or female polyurethane condom, even

 for oral sex.

-Having another STD makes it easier to get infected with HIV.
+STI makes it easier to get infected with HIV.

 Delay having sexual relationships as long as possible.
 The younger a person is when